paualberti/nvim/README.md

 ```
 mv ~/.config/nvim/lua/paualberti/ ~/.config/nvim/lua/yourname
 ```
-* Change every reference in init.lua from paualberti to yourname
+* Change every reference of paualberti in init.lua to yourname
 ```
 vim ~/.config/nvim/init.lua
 # or any other text editor